learn-co-curriculum/dsc-refactoring-with-pipelines/README.md

             # StandardScaler, or a composite one like a
             # ColumnTransformer (shown here), a FeatureUnion,
             # or another Pipeline.
-            # Typicaly the last step will be an estimator
+            # Typically the last step will be an estimator
             # (i.e. a model that makes predictions)
             col_transformer
         )